sschmitt2/euchreLeague/DesignDocuments/applicationFlow.md

 1. Leagues jsp displays the leagues according to the criteria.
 1. Consider paging results so page does not get super long and too much data is sent.

-### Add Scores
-1. Option only available to logged in users with proper role(admin)
-1. User selects week# to report scores on
-1. User enters score details
-1. Details are sent to Add Scores servlet
-1. Servlet creates score object
-1. Servlet sends object to dao
-1. Dao adds scores to the database
-1. Servlet sends confirmation to score page that scores has been added.

 ### Add Leagues
 1. Option only available to logged in users with proper role